 Figure 7.
 A screenshot of the Excel spreadsheet that I utilized to calculate my Record Vulnerability Index.
 Data go from most empirical to the left to most theoretical and mathematically derived toward the right, until the columns highlighted in yellow.
 The rightmost section shows the breakdown of daily probability of exceeding the mean record value departure, the second quantity in the equation.

 The ranges for record vulnerability range from 0.0000000656% [8 October: Hurricane Matthew daily rainfall (6.45")], a seemingly impossible record to break, to 11.67% (29 February: 24°F minimum temperature), a very easy record to break (we get in the mid 20s frequently in winter), just skewed vastly by the leap day coming every fourth year.
 Dividing each of these probabilities into 1 yields the number of years that it would viably take to ensure a high likelihood of the record falling.
 Of course, we know this is not necessarily true becasue weather is intrinsically random, but this is just for fun at this point.
 So, 1/0.1167 = 8.57, rounded to 9 years.
 But, let's multiply by four due to the leap year constraint, so within 36 years, hypothetically, in a perfect world, the record is likely to fall.
 In contrast, 1/0.000000000656 = 1,524,390,244 years (rounded).
-So, in jest, it could be over a billion years before that Hurricane Matthew rainfall record falls.
+So, in jest, it may likely be over a billion years before that Hurricane Matthew rainfall record falls.
 Think about it - it would take a tropical cyclone with the same or similar track on the same day of the year with the same rainfall rates over the same area to repeat that record.
-However, it could also happen this coming October - who knows?
-That's the beauty and the wonder of the weather.
-It could be tomorrow or 200 years.
-Most records in the Record Vulnerability Index are reasonable - giving an estimate of 10-20, perhaps 30 years before a record is broken.
-So, with this huge, likely overdone numbers, we are getting a bit far out, so let's come back to reality!
+Now we are getting a bit far out, so let's come back to reality!